The Two Doctors: Production

-Working titles for this story included The Kraglon Inheritance and The Androgum Inheritance.
-Robert Holmes, a vegetarian, wrote the serial as an allegory about meat-eating, hunting and butchering.
+Robert Holmes wrote the serial as an allegory about meat-eating, hunting and butchering.
 "Androgum" is an anagram of "gourmand".
-Elements from Robert Holmes's aborted project The Six Doctors were carried over to this story (as the production subtitles for the DVD release reveal).

-Holmes's original brief from producer John Nathan-Turner was to write a serial taking place in New Orleans, involving the Sontarans, the Second Doctor and Jamie, but the setting had to be changed to Spain instead when the expected funding for location filming in the United States fell through.
-Holmes was particularly disappointed that much of the humour involving the differences between Britain and America was lost in the rewrite.
-The only hint we get of this humour is in Episode 1, when the Sixth Doctor looks at Peri and says that Columbus "has a lot to answer for".
+Holmes's original brief from producer John Nathan-Turner was to write a serial taking place in New Orleans, but the setting had to be changed to Spain instead when the expected funding for location filming in the United States fell through.